Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Tasmanian Government is continuing to invest in activity that supports the COAG agenda to close the gap in Aboriginal disadvantage, with a particular focus on family violence, the early years, economic development and employment.

-The key stakeholders in the Reset are the Aboriginal community, Aboriginal community organisations and Tasmanian Government agencies.
+The key stakeholders in the Reset are Aboriginal communities, Aboriginal community organisations and Tasmanian Government agencies.
 In 2015 the Premier undertook extensive consultations with Aboriginal people and organisations around the State, to identify opportunities and to hear issues of concern.
 Engagement on actions under the Reset agenda continues to be a significant element of the work of the Office of Aboriginal Affairs.

 Some Reset agenda action items are linked to other important Tasmanian Government initiatives, including: